Sumire-Labs/Celeritas-Extra/README.md

 This mod is still in early development and doesn't have many features implemented yet.
 Also, the code is probably very spaghetti.

-Note: I'm not confident enough in my code quality to publish this on CurseForge or Modrinth at this time.
-I tend to be quite self-critical.

 ## Description

 Celeritas Extra enables some features from Embeddium Extra and other additional features to work with Celeritas.